lambda-science/MyoQuant/README.md

 ## How to Use

 To use the command-line tool, first activate your venv `source .venv/bin/activate`
 Then you can perform SDH or HE analysis.
+You can use the command `myoquant --help` to list available commands.

-- **For SDH Image Analysis** run `python -m myoquant sdh_analysis IMAGE_PATH`.
-Don't forget to run `python -m myoquant sdh_analysis --help` for information about options.
+- **For SDH Image Analysis** the command is: `myoquant sdh_analysis IMAGE_PATH`.
+Don't forget to run `myoquant sdh_analysis --help` for information about options.
-- **For HE Image Analysis** run `python -m myoquant he_analysis IMAGE_PATH`.
-Don't forget to run `python -m myoquant he_analysis --help` for information about options.
+- **For HE Image Analysis** the command is: `myoquant he_analysis IMAGE_PATH`.
+Don't forget to run `myoquant he_analysis --help` for information about options.

+_If you're running into an issue such as `myoquant: command not found` please check if you activated your virtual environment with the package installed.
+And also you can try to run it with the full command: `python -m myoquant sdh_analysis --help`_

 For HE Staining analysis, you can download this sample image: [HERE](https://www.lbgi.fr/~meyer/SDH_models/sample_he.jpg)
 For SDH Staining analysis, you can download this sample image: [HERE](https://www.lbgi.fr/~meyer/SDH_models/sample_sdh.jpg)